Aegiq/lightworks/docs/source/getting_started.rst

 Next Steps
 ----------

-To find more about the usage of the different components of the Aegiq SDK head to the :doc:`sdk/index` and :doc:`emulator/index` sections.
-Alternatively, go to the :doc:`examples/index` section to see the different ways in which the Aegiq SDK can be utilised.
+To find more about the usage of the different components of Lightworks head to the :doc:`sdk/index` and :doc:`emulator/index` sections.
+Alternatively, go to the :doc:`examples/index` section to see the different ways in which Lightworks can be utilised.